-* Cibulka starts from $-I_n$ instead of $-f_n$, but he adds 1/3 to potential when a block holds 1,2 (or -2,-1) or when -1 is on top of stack.
-As well he adds -1/3 to potential when a clan holds 2,1 (or -1,-2) or when 1 is on top of stack.
+* Cibulka starts from $-I_n$ instead of $-f_n$, but he adds 1/3 to the potential when a block holds 1,2 (or -2,-1) or when -1 is on top of the stack.
+As well he adds -1/3 to the potential when a clan holds 2,1 (or -1,-2) or when 1 is on top of the stack.

-\titre{Flip sequence reaching lower bound} Let us assume $g(-I_n)=\left\lceil 3n/2+1\right\rceil$.
+\titr{IIe Flip sequence reaching the lower bound} Let us assume $g(-I_n)=\left\lceil 3n/2+1\right\rceil$.
 If $n$ is even, then $g(-f_n)=3n/2$.
 There exists a flip sequence of length $3n/2$ transforming $-f_n$ into $I_n$.
-Potential function goes from $-3n$ to $3n$ in $3n/2$ flips.
+The potential function goes from $-3n$ to $3n$ in $3n/2$ flips.
 Hence every flip increases potential by 4.
 For every flip $f_1$ we have $\Delta p(x)=\Delta p(z)=2$.
 For every larger flip we have $\Delta p(x)=\Delta p(y)=1$ and $\Delta p(z)=2$.
-Potential function of a pancake increases by 1 when it leaves or reaches top of stack, and increases by 2 when not moved.
-This proves that parity of potential of a pancake depends only on its location in stack : Every pancake but top one has odd potential.
+The potential function of a pancake increases by 1 when it leaves or reaches the top of the stack, and increases by 2 when not moved.
+This proves that the parity of the potential of a pancake depends only on its location in the stack : Every pancake but top one has an odd potential.
 Only top pancake may be a singleton.

-Plate potential starts from -1 in $-f_n$ and ends at 1 in $I_n$.
+The plate potential starts from -1 in $-f_n$ and ends at 1 in $I_n$.
 It increases by 2 during every $f_n$.
 So only one $f_n$ is used to transform $-f_n$ into $I_n$, and two of them are used to transform $-I_n$ into $I_n$.

-If $n$ is odd, then lower bound is reached when $g(-I_n)=(3n+3)/2$.
+If $n$ is odd, then the lower bound is reached when $g(-I_n)=(3n+3)/2$.
 There exists a flip sequence of length $(3n+1)/2$ transforming $-f_n$ into $I_n$.
-Potential function goes from $-3n$ to $3n$ in $(3n+1)/2$ flips.
-Potential variation is loose by 2.
+The potential function goes from $-3n$ to $3n$ in $(3n+1)/2$ flips.
+Its variation is loose by 2.
 There may be two $f_n$.
-Then first $f_n$ changes plate potential from -1 to 0 and second $f_n$ from 0 to 1.
-Variation of potential during both $f_n$ will be 3.
-Hence variation of potential for every smaller flip will be 4.
-Transformation from $-I_n$ to $I_n$ uses three $f_n$.
+Then the first $f_n$ changes the plate potential from -1 to 0 and the second $f_n$ from 0 to 1.
+The variation of the potential function during both $f_n$ will be 3.
+Hence its variation during every smaller flip will be 4.
+The transformation from $-I_n$ to $I_n$ uses three $f_n$.